Is the Birth of PSR J0538+2817 Accompanied by a Gamma-ray Burst?: Magnetic field decay and period evolution

 where $B_{0}$ is the initial magnetic field.
 For the magnetic field to decrease from $B_{0}=7 \times 10^{15}$ G to the currently observed value of $B = 7 \times 10^{11}$ G, the total accreted matter should be $\Delta M \sim 10^{-1} M_{\odot}$.
 Very recently, a detailed numerical simulation on the fallback accretion process has been conducted by \cite{Janka..2021}.
 It is revealed that a fallback mass of $\Delta M \sim 10^{-1} M_{\odot}$ is quite typical in the process \citep{Janka..2021}.
 Additionally, the accretion timescale is generally in the range of $10^{3}$ --- $10^{5}$ s.

 The decay of the magnetic field will have a significant influence on the spin-down of the pulsar.
-From our calculations in Section \ref{sec:3.1}, we have argued that PSR J0538+2817 should have a small initial period of $P_{0} \sim 1$ ms (see Equation \ref{eq:1}).
-Then it will experience an electromagnetic kick process that lasts for about $\tau \sim 180$ s.
-After the kick process, the spin period decreases to about $P_{1}=2.15$ ms (see Equation \ref{eq:2}).
-Later, the pulsar will spin down through normal dipolar emission mechanism.
-At this stage, if the pulsar had a constant magnetic field of $7 \times 10^{15}$ G, then the spin period would increase to about 370 ms in less than $\sim 1 \times 10^{6}$ s.
+From the calculations in Section \ref{sec:3.1}, we have argued that PSR J0538+2817 should have a small initial period of $P_{0} \sim 1$ ms (see Equation \ref{eq:1}).
+Then it experienced an electromagnetic kick process that lasted for about $\tau \sim 180$ s.
+After the kick process, the spin period decreased to about $P_{1}=2.15$ ms (see Equation \ref{eq:2}).
+Later, the pulsar would spin down through normal dipolar emission mechanism.
+At this stage, if the pulsar had a constant magnetic field of $7 \times 10^{15}$ G, then the spin period would increase to about 370 ms in less than $1 \times 10^{6}$ s.
 However, as argued above, the magnetic field actually decayed significantly on a timescale of $\sim 10^{3}-10^{5}$ s due to the fallback accretion.
 Since the spin-down rate is proportional to the square of the surface magnetic field, the spin period will increase much slower.
 It would finally reach the observed period of 143 ms after 34.8 kyr.
-However, the detailed spin down process with a decreasing magnetic field is quite complicate and is beyond the scope of this study.
+However, the detailed spin down process with a decreasing magnetic field is quite complicated and is beyond the scope of this study.